 VBA Select Case

-VBA Select Case is one of the similar condition we use to test multiple conditions instead of traditional IF condition in VBA.
-Select Case works exactly the same way how IF condition works.
+VBA Select Case is one of the similar condition we use to test multiple conditions instead of the traditional IF condition in VBA.
+Select Case works exactly the same way as to how IF condition works.

-Like how we test multiple conditions and draw results with IF condition similarly using SELECT CASE we test the condition and draw results.
-In this article, I will take you through the ideology of SELECT CASE statement.
+Like how we test multiple conditions and draw results with IF condition similarly using SELECT CASE, we test the condition and draw results.
+In this article, I will take you through the ideology of the SELECT CASE statement.

 How to Use Excel VBA Select Case?

 Let’s understand how to use a VBA Select Case Excel function with few examples.

 VBA Select Case Function – Example #1

 Assume you have a value in cell A1 and you want to test whether that value is greater than 100 or not.